No. There are different types of sex discrimination, and it doesn’t have to be intentional to be unlawful. The main forms are:

 For example: An employer refuses to offer one of their employees overtime because he was a witness for a colleague who took a sex discrimination case against them to the tribunal.

-Over the past three years we have helped 2620 people who have experienced some form of sex discrimination.
+Over the past three years we have helped more than 2000 people who have experienced some form of sex discrimination.

 We helped individuals with issues such as:

 - Sexual harassment

 - Going back to work after maternity

 - Terms and conditions, such as salary, pension, holidays, work allocation

 - Part-time working.

 See our section on Pregnancy and maternity at work - your employment rights

 You are protected from sex discrimination in all aspects of working life: